athoune/Bundler/README.rst

 GWT use this trick for an efficient toolbar's pictures downloading.

-A simple with Adium's images :
+A simple test with Adium's images :
  - Folder size : 420K
  - Pure image bundle : 248K
  - Optipnged image : 240K